awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 1. Check the current version of your Amazon EBS CSI add\-on\.
 Replace `my-cluster` with your cluster name\.

    ```
-   aws eks describe-addon \
+   aws eks describe-addon --cluster-name my-cluster --addon-name aws-ebs-csi-driver --query "addon.addonVersion" --output text
-     --cluster-name my-cluster \
-     --addon-name aws-ebs-csi-driver \
-     --query "addon.addonVersion" \
-     --output text
    ```

    The example output is as follows\.

    ```
-   v1.4.0-eksbuild.preview
+   v1.11.2-eksbuild.1
    ```

 1. Determine which versions of the Amazon EBS CSI add\-on are available for your cluster version\.

    ```
-   aws eks describe-addon-versions \
+   aws eks describe-addon-versions --addon-name aws-ebs-csi-driver --kubernetes-version 1.23 \
-     --addon-name aws-ebs-csi-driver \
-     --kubernetes-version 1.20 \
-     --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" \
+     --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" --output text
-     --output text
    ```

    The example output is as follows\.

    ```
-   v1.5.1-eksbuild.1
+   v1.11.4-eksbuild.1
+   True
+   v1.11.2-eksbuild.1
    False
-   v1.4.0-eksbuild.preview
-   True
    ```

-   The version with `True` underneath is the default version deployed with new clusters with the version that you specified\.
+   The version with `True` underneath is the default version deployed when the add\-on is created\.
+The version deployed when the add\-on is created might not be the latest available version\.
+In the previous output, the latest version is deployed when the add\-on is created\.

 1. Update the add\-on to the version with `True` that was returned in the output of the previous step\.
 If it was returned in the output, you can also update to a later version\.

    ```
-   aws eks update-addon \
+   aws eks update-addon --cluster-name my-cluster --addon-name aws-ebs-csi-driver --addon-version v1.11.4-eksbuild.1 \
-     --cluster-name my-cluster \
-     --addon-name aws-ebs-csi-driver \
-     --addon-version v1.4.0-eksbuild.preview \
-     --resolve-conflicts OVERWRITE
+     --resolve-conflicts PRESERVE
    ```

-   If you remove the `--resolve-conflicts OVERWRITE` option and there's a conflict with your existing settings, then the command fails with an error message to help you resolve the conflict\.
-Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to self\-manage\.
-This is because those settings are overwritten with this option\.
-For more information about managing Amazon EKS add\-ons, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+   The *PRESERVE* option preserves any custom settings that you've set for the add\-on\.
+For more information about other options for this setting, see [update\-addon](https://docs.aws.amazon.com/cli/latest/reference/eks/update-addon.html) in the Amazon EKS Command Line Reference\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------